 We often associate climbing mountains to reaching our dreams, but what if your dream is to ACTUALLY climb a mountain?
 Is Mount Everest or Kilimanjaro on your bucket list?
 How about Mont Blanc?
-I’ve only seen Mont Blanc from a distance (pictured above).
+I’ve only seen Mont Blanc from a distance (pictured below).
 One morning we had a great view of the majestic mountain from the balcony of the flat we were staying in Geneva It was a gorgeous background to the city.
 One of my twitter friends, Peter Dudley, actually hiked Mont Blanc.
 Peter is a freelance journalist living in Canada, a member of the Canadian Association of Journalists and a two-time winner of an OCNA Feature Writing Award.
 Read his story below, feel inspired, and add this trip to your bucket list.

 Tour du Mont Blanc